rifatz-the-analyst/Diagnosing-the-Drivers-of-Sales-Decline-A-2022-E-commerce-Performance-Analysis/README.md

 **Finding**

 The Set category and the Amazon channel were the largest contributors to declining business performance.
-The Set category accounted for approximately 76% of the total revenue decline, while Amazon accounted for 59%.
-Combined, they explained approximately 37% of the overall revenue decline.
+The Set category accounted for 64% of the total gross revenue decline across all declining product categories and 76% of the total revenue decline, while Amazon accounted for 59%.
+Combined, for approximately 37% of the Set revenue decline in Amazon.

 Estimated revenue decline: